 These loans are designed for low to moderate-income earners who also have low credit scores and are generally looking for mortgages with a lower minimum down payment.

-Pros and Cons to FHA Loans for EMS
+Pros and Cons of FHA Loans for EMS

 Advantages of FHA Loans

 EMS professionals around the country can get the following advantages with FHA home loans:

 - Smaller Down Payment – FHA home loans require a smaller down payment compared to conventional home loans.
 Borrowers only pay 3.5%-10% of their total home loan as their down payment (depending on credit score).

 - Flexible Qualification Guidelines – The criteria to be approved for a FHA loan are not as strict as conventional loans, and most EMT, Paramedic, and other EMS professionals can qualify.
 The main requirements with FHA is a good work and credit history.